Russian and Belorussian

 conditions this can make the dots slightly harder to

-acquire than the common Aimpoint 3.8 MOA dot, but IMO
+acquire than the older Aimpoint 3.8 MOA dot, but IMO

 the tradeoff is more precise aiming at longer ranges.

 It should also be noted that Aimpoint and Trijicon now

 use 2 MOA dots as their standard size, something the

 Belorussians have been doing for 15 years or more